paxosglobal/simple-multisig/README.md

 ## Introduction

-This is an Ethereum multisig contract designed to be as simple as possible.
-It is described further in this [medium post](https://medium.com/@ChrisLundkvist/exploring-simpler-ethereum-multisig-contracts-b71020c19037).
+This is Paxos Simple Multisig, based off of [the original](https://github.com/christianlundkvist/simple-multisig).
+It is an Ethereum smart contract designed to be as simple as possible.
+The original is described further in this [medium post](https://medium.com/@ChrisLundkvist/exploring-simpler-ethereum-multisig-contracts-b71020c19037).
+Paxos has extended the contract to add a `setOwners` feature allowing a quorum of signers to change the entire set of signers.
+We have a blogpost introducing this system [here](https://www.paxos.com/simple-multisig-how-it-works-and-why-its-awesome).

 The main idea behind the contract is to pass in a threshold of detached signatures into the `execute` function and the contract will check the signatures and send off the transaction.

-The audit report by [ConsenSys Diligence'](https://consensys.net/diligence/) can be found [here](./audit.pdf).
+The original audit report by [ConsenSys Diligence'](https://consensys.net/diligence/) can be found [here](./audit.pdf).

-## Version 2.0.0 Update to EIP712

-In version 2.0.0 the Simple Multisig was updated to use the EIP712 signature standard.
-This means that the signature format of the previous version is no longer compatible.
-If your contract is already deployed and in use it still works but that version will no longer be supported in the future.
-We recommend moving ETH and tokens over to a newly deployed contract and using the EIP712 format going forward.
-Another change to be aware of is that the constructor now takes an extra parameter `chainId` to specify which network the contract is deployed on.
+The updated audit report by [ConsenSys Diligence'](https://consensys.net/diligence/) can be found [here](https://consensys.net/diligence/audits/2020/11/paxos/).

 ## Data to be signed